Neural Networks

 When you feed all these different sizes into the same model, the big inputs drown out the small ones.
 The model starts ignoring text because images are screaming louder.
 Previous attempts to fix this ended up making the models worse at their original job: understanding language.

-Qwen3 Omni's Breakthrough: Time is Everything
+Qwen3 Omni's Breakthrough: Time Is Everything

 Here is where Qwen3 Omni got clever.
 Instead of fighting the size difference between modalities, they added a new dimension: time.
-Every input, whether text, image, audio, or video, gets stamped with when it happens and how long it lasts.
+Every input — whether text, image, audio, or video — gets stamped with when it happens and how long it lasts.

 The Secret Sauce: Mixture of Experts

-The other breakthrough is using "Mixture of Experts" (MoE) architecture.
+The other breakthrough is using a “Mixture of Experts” (MoE) architecture.
 Instead of one giant model trying to do everything, Qwen3 Omni has specialized sub-models that activate based on what is needed.

-Traditional Approach
+Traditional approach

 One model handles everything:

-Input → [Giant Model] → Output ↑ Everything goes here (gets overwhelmed)
+Input → [Giant Model] → Output

 Experts handle specific tasks:

-This is like having a team of specialists instead of one overworked generalist.
+(activates only what's needed)This is like having a team of specialists instead of one overworked generalist.
 When you ask about an image, the image expert wakes up.
 When you need audio processing, the audio expert handles it.
 The text expert stays sharp on language without getting distracted.

 Under the Hood: The Complete Architecture